 Our trusted brands...

 Single or joint mortgage life insurance?

-In some cases, a joint life policy can work out cheaper.
+In some cases, a joint life insurance policy can work out cheaper.
 If you and your partner both contribute towards a mortgage, then it might be worth taking out a joint policy to protect you both if the other dies.
-This can be offered by some insurance providers, can work out cheaper and is easier to manage and cheaper than taking out separate policies.
+This can be offered by some insurance providers and can work out easier to manage and cheaper than taking out separate policies.

 Pros and cons of mortgage life insurance

 Like most things, there are always pros & cons to consider.
 With mortgage life insurance, you need to take your circumstances into account to find the best policy for you and your loved ones.
 Before you do this though, you should be aware of the benefits & negatives of this type of policy:

 Pro: The monthly premiums for decreasing term mortgage life insurance are usually cheaper when compared to the other policy types.